COMP6991 Supplementary Exam

 Running `target/debug/exam_q5`

-However does not yet typecheck on the other test cases provided.
-Once you have modified the types to make the function as generic as possible, you should find these other test cases now compile and run:
+However, the code does not yet typecheck on the other test cases provided.
+Once you have modified the types to make the Processor as generic as possible, you should find these other test cases now compile and run:

 6991 cargo run --bin exam_q5_alt